Prospect B2B: Why is it difficult?

 On the other hand, there are other field actions which are much more effective: events or professional fairs.

-This type of configuration has a major advantage, provided you target the right events: several potential customers (or prospects) are gathered in the same place at the same time.
-This is a rare opportunity to do field prospecting while optimizing your time and resources.
-Trade shows are therefore a perfect opportunity to create your prospecting file and start launching contact or follow-up actions.
+This type of configuration has a major advantage, provided you target the right events: several potential customers (or prospects) are brought together in the same place at the same time.
+It is a rare opportunity to do field prospecting by optimizing your time and means.
+Salons are therefore a dream opportunity to carry out your B2B prospecting file and start launching contact or monitoring actions.

-Another advantage of trade shows: prospects are more receptive to prospecting than they usually are.
-Indeed, if they participate, it is with the aim of meeting customers, prospects but also suppliers or service providers.
+Another advantage of professional fairs: prospects are more receptive to B2B prospecting than they are usually.
+Indeed, if they participate, it is with the aim of meeting customers, prospects but also suppliers or providers.

-The golden rules of prospecting also prevail in the salon.
-Beforehand, you should carefully target the prospects you are going to meet and identify a few issues to start the conversation.
+The golden rules of prospecting B2B also prevail in the living room.
+Upstream, the prospects we will meet and identify some issues should be well targeted to launch the conversation.

 B2B telephone prospecting: to win customers